-Computer Assisted Tomography (CAT)
+Computer Assisted Tomography (CT)

-Why Conduct a Computer Assisted Tomography?
+Why Conduct a Computer-Assisted Tomography?

 How to Conduct a CT Scan

-If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis Institute at 214-556-0555 to make an appointment.
+If you or a loved one suffers from spinal pain, you owe it to yourself to call Southwest Scoliosis and Spine Institute at 214-556-0555 to make an appointment.